 Referrals in the Industry

-In some areas of law, such as real estate or business law, you may already have relationships with professionals who have advised you before.
-A real estate agent or a banker, for example, may be able to point you toward an attorney whom they trust and who has handled matters successfully for other people in your situation.
-Since these areas of law tend to be more sophisticated, it may be harder for you to make a determination about a lawyer’s knowledge and competence without this type of external recommendation.
+You may already have relationships with non-lawyer professionals who have advised you in certain areas.
+A real estate agent or a tax advisor, for example, may be able to point you toward an attorney whom they trust and who has handled matters successfully for other people in your situation.
+In relatively sophisticated areas of law, it may be harder for you to make a determination about a lawyer’s knowledge and competence without this type of external recommendation.

 Lawyer Referral Services and Bar Associations